khrtkn/emokai-web/docs/product-spec.md

    - Resize to 512×512.
    - Convert to WebP.
    - Delete original image post-processing.
-6. Call Google NanobananaAPI to generate four photorealistic isometric interpretations of the stage.
+6. Call Google Gemini 2.5 Flash Image API (Nanobanana) to generate four photorealistic isometric interpretations of the stage.
    - On failure, retry up to three times; if all fail, show error and return to previous step.
 7. Display four generated images in vertical scroll; no previews before selection.
 8. User selects one image (tap highlights frame) and can change selection until confirmed.